csgillespie/efficientR/main.md

 </div>

 System monitoring is a complex topic that spills over into system administration and server management.
-Fortunately there are many tools designed to ease monitoring all major operating systems.
+Fortunately there are many tools designed to ease monitoring on all major operating systems.

 - On Linux, the shell command `top` displays key resource use figures for most distributions. `htop` and Gnome's **System Monitor** (`gnome-system-monitor`, see figure \@ref(fig:2-1)) are more refined alternatives which use command-line and graphical user interfaces respectively.